The real estate sector is one of the bedrocks of the Egyptian economy, and has remained stable even during times of political turmoil in the country.

 Furthermore, annually published reports have shown that Egyptian publicly listed real estate companies have witnessed double-digit growth in their revenues supporting their market capitalizations.
 On a macro level, the real estate sector has been growing at more than 20 % lately and its overall contribution to GDP has exceeded 10 %.

-Similarly, the floating of the Egyptian pound caused an influx in the purchase of high-end properties, since Egyptians living abroad suddenly had twice as much income when converted to Egyptian pounds.
-Knowing that investing in Egyptian property is essentially risk free, much of the middle class turned to the real estate market for investments, causing an 11.5% increase in the sectors index.

-Looking into the future, this sector is expected to increase Egypt’s external competitiveness, and thus attract more foreign investment into the country.
+The floating of the Egyptian pound back in 2016, also influenced this sector, more specifically by causing an influx in the purchase of high-end properties, since Egyptians living abroad suddenly had twice as much income when converted to Egyptian pounds.
+Knowing that investing in Egyptian property is low risk, much of the middle class turned to the real estate market for investments, for both primary and secondary homes.
+Moving forwards, this sector is expected to increase Egypt’s external competitiveness, and thus attract more foreign investment into the country.

 Aside from residential properties, there is a growing demand for commercial and retail spaces, and a large number of shopping centers and office parks are currently under construction in an effort to meet the demand from a more structured market driven by the growing middle class.

-It is also important to note that 29% of the population is under 40 years old, as this suggests a continuation in the demand for various forms of real estate within the country.
+It is also important to note that 29% of the population is under 40 years old, as this suggests a continuation in the demand for primary and secondary homes within the country.